Welcome to FMDSA

 This meeting gathered key researchers and clinical thought leaders in the field of FMD for a state-of-the-art review of the existing knowledge base and current research activities related to FMD in the United States and abroad.
 A large proportion of the meeting was focused on the creation of an FMD research network, comprised of four focused working groups on various aspects of FMD research (epidemiology, genetics, research registries, and imaging and clinical therapeutics).
 To view all abstracts presented and learn more about the Symposium and Networking groups

 Just Published, Fibromuscular Dysplasia: State of the Science and Critical Unanswered Questions: A Scientific Statement from the American Heart Association.

 The authors did a great job and covered all areas of FMD including history of the disease, diagnosis, imaging, treatment and research.
 We would like to thank everyone involved, especially Dr Jeffrey Olin and Dr Heather Gornik for their dedication to FMD patients and FMDSA.
 The paper is free and can be found on Circulation, Journal of the American Heart Association.

-FMDSA is an Official Charity of the 2015 Cleveland Marathon
+FMDSA is a Charity of the 2015 Cleveland Marathon

 RUN4FMDSA.
 We would like to encourage our runners to create a firstgiving fundraising page; it's fast, easy and secure.
 To create your page, click here.